libical/libical/src/libicalvcal/README.txt

 	    -- set an integer value of a VObject.

 	void setVObjectLongValue(VObject *o, unsigned long l);
-	    -- set an long integer value of a VObject.
+	    -- set a long integer value of a VObject.

 	void setVObjectAnyValue(VObject *o, void *t);
 	    -- set any value of a VObject.
 The value type is